-Please note: that in April 2019 I again fully relapsed in my spinal csf leak symptoms.
+Please note: that in April 2019 I again fully relapsed in my spinal CSF leak symptoms.
 During the eighteen months prior to that I did believe that I was more fully recovering.
 The change was dramatic.
-However, since my relapse doctors believe they may have finally located the leak in my neck.
-In which case, although I have experienced seasons of dramatic recovery after EBP gave me some kind of pressure boost.
-It is likely that I may well have been leaking spinal fluid all along.
+However, since my relapse doctors believe they may have finally seen the leak in my neck on new MRI’s.
+In which case, although I have always experienced seasons of dramatic recovery after EBP.
+It is possible that I may well have been leaking spinal fluid all along.
 Hence ongoing symptoms.
+Although my case has often confused my neurologist as to whether I am experiencing more low or high pressure symptoms – especially following epidural blood patches.
+Which is normal for many long term ‘leakers’ following treatment.

 “Time is not really spent.
 Instead, it is invested in a future we cannot see.” – Alicia Britt Chloe